 The information contained on this page should be read in conjuction with the KCC Admissions policy.

-If you applied online KCC will email you on 16 April 2018 after 4pm to tell you which school you have been offered.
+If you applied online KCC will email you in April 2024, after 4pm, to tell you which school you have been offered.
 They cannot guarantee the exact time you will receive your email, this will depend on your email service provider.

-You can also log in after 5pm on 16 April to view your offer online.
+You can also log in after 5pm on offers day to view your offer online.

-If you applied by post KCC will send your offer by first class post on 16 April 2018.
+If you applied by post KCC will send your offer by first class post in April 2024.

 Click on the links below to be redirected to the kent.gov.uk website.